Flightline (horse): 2022: Four-year-old season

-"When we went into the final turn, he was traveling so well I asked him to pick it up a little bit", said Prat.
+"When we went into the final turn, he was traveling so well I asked him to pick it up a little bit," said Prat.
 "As soon as I looked back and saw how far in front he was, I wrapped up on him.
 Obviously, this is the best horse I ever rode."

 The performance drew superlatives from racing journalists and comparisons to past greats such as Secretariat.
-He was assigned a Beyer Speed Figure of 126, tied for the second highest assigned (with Will's Way, Gentlemen and Formal Gold) since the Daily Racing Form began publishing the numbers in 1992 (Ghostzapper earned a rating of 128 in 2004).
+Flightline was assigned a Beyer Speed Figure of 126, tied for the second highest assigned (with Will's Way, Gentlemen and Formal Gold) since the Daily Racing Form began publishing the numbers in 1992 (Ghostzapper earned a rating of 128 in 2004).
 The record for the highest Beyer Speed figure assigned before the numbers were published in the Daily Racing Form is held by Groovy, who earned 133 and 132 speed figures in back-to-back races in 1987.
 In the World's Best Racehorse Rankings (WBRR) published on September 15, Flightline's run in the Pacific Classic was ranked the top performance of the year with a rating of 139, the second-highest rating the organization has ever assigned (Frankel has the highest rating WBRR at 140).
 Flightline's rating is the highest ever assigned by the WBRR to a horse running on the dirt, topping Cigar's rating of 135.

 Breeders' Cup Classic

-Flightline finished his career with a convincing victory in the $6 million Breeders' Cup Classic on November 5 at Keeneland.
-The field included seven Grade I winners but Flightline went off as the heavy 2-5 favorite.
-Flightline chased the 2021 Breeders' Cup Dirt Mile winner Life Is Good for most of the race, with the rest of the field far behind.
-Flightline began to close in around the far turn, eventually taking the lead at the top of the stretch.
+Flightline finished his career with a victory in the $6 million Breeders' Cup Classic on November 5 at Keeneland.
+The field included seven Grade I winners, with Flightline went the 2-5 favorite.
+He chased the 2021 Breeders' Cup Dirt Mile winner Life Is Good for most of the race, with the rest of the field far behind.
+Flightline began to close in around the far turn, taking the lead at the top of the stretch.
 His 8 1/4-length victory was the largest winning margin in the history of the race, surpassing the 6 1/2-length victories of Volponi in 2002 and American Pharoah in 2015.
 "He would have been the favorite in the Dirt Mile, the Classic, the Sprint, maybe a turf race today," said Sadler.
 "He's America's horse.
 He's done everything possible.
 He's stepped up to every challenge."
 He echoed Bud Delp, the late trainer of the great Spectacular Bid, in saying that Flightline was "one of the best horses to ever look through a bridle."